categoricallylarge/mini-app-next-js-boilerplate/README.md

 This method is similar to the previous one but instead of using `validateFrameAction`, it uses the `verifySignInMessage` method from the Neynar SDK, as it receives a `message` and `signature` from the QR code data, and verifies their authenticity.

 ---

-**Live Demo**

-You can view a sample demo [here](https://warpcast.com/~/developers/composer-actions?postUrl=https%3A%2F%2Fmini-app-next-js-boilerplate.vercel.app%2Fapi%2Flauncher) to see how this boilerplate works with a Farcaster client infrastructure using an embedded web view.

-You can also test out the QR Code login method by going to the live domain [here](https://mini-app-next-js-boilerplate.vercel.app)

----